noether/visionloc/README.md

 Compile it!

-1. imagedmtx: Loads a static image (1600x1200) and localizes three robots
+1. imagedmtx: Loads a static image and localizes N markers
-usage: imagedmtx <path to your image> (you can use the images in the test folder)
+usage: imagedmtx <path to your image> <number of robots> (you can use the images in the test folder)

 2. camdmtx: Streams from the default camera, localizes one robot
 usage: camdmtx